 The home was inaugurated by Lord Shaftesbury on 6 October 1875 and was formally opened by Lord Provost Bain on 30 August 1876.
 It provided beds for 49 adults and 12 children.
 An extension to the east, designed by James Salmon & Son c.1886, comprised a three-storey block surmounted by a tower.
 The west wing was opened on 18 May 1895 by the Duchess of Montrose to provide improved accommodation for staff.

 In 1902 a legacy of £5,000 from Miss Martha Brown of Lanfine enabled the construction of a Cottage Home for Incurable Consumptives.
 Two years later, on 14 May, the Lanfine Home was opened with 18 beds.
 It was built to plans by James Salmon, drawn up to the instructions of Miss Brown back in 1879.
 An extension opened in 1910 increasing its capacity to 44 beds.
+This was constructed using a novel form of construction that had been pioneered at Benenden Sanatorium in Kent.
+It comprised a steel-framed structure built from Frazzi bricks, a type of hollow brick which was both strong, fireproof and also had insulating properties.
 A new staff hostel was provided in 1924.

 In 1948 the two homes transferred to the National Health Service and on 1 February 1960 Broomhill and Lanfine were formally amalgamated.
 In the following year the Lanfine Nurses’ Home was vacated to be converted for geriatric amenity beds.
 However, this work was delayed for over ten years.
 In 1972, a new occupational therapy unit was opened.

 Broomhill and Lanfine closed in 1995, this photograph was taken by Raymond Okonski in 2007 and shows Broomhill house in a sad state.
-The hospital is on the register of Buildings at Risk in Scotland and in 2013 remained in ruinous condition.
+The hospital was on the register of Buildings at Risk in Scotland, and in 2013 was in ruinous condition.
+All the buildings on the site have since been demolished.

 CAMIS ESKAN HOSPITAL, CRAIGENDORAN Camis Eskan House, a mid‑seventeenth century house with an addition of c.1840 by David Hamilton was refronted in 1915 by A. N. Paterson.
 It was requisitioned during the Second World War by the Department of Health for Scotland and then occupied by Dumbarton County Council as an infectious diseases hospital.